-Budget Strategy for 2023/24 to 2027/28
+Budget Strategy for 2024/25 to 2027/28

-In preparing the budget strategy for 2023/24 to 2027/28, the aim was to deliver the Council's priorities initially outlined in 'Platform for our Places' which has been replaced in 2022/23 with a new corporate strategy; 'Our Plan'.
+In preparing the budget strategy for 2024/25 to 2028/29, the aim is to deliver the Council's priorities outlined in the corporate strategy; 'Our Plan'.
 The forecasts are updated throughout the year to give the Council a clear view of the forthcoming financial challenges.
-The budget strategy for the development of the 2023/24 budget was approved by Council on 19th July 2022 and it set the strategic direction to address the significant challenges not only for 2023/24 but onwards.
+The budget strategy for the development of the 2024/25 budget was approved by Council on 11th July 2023 and it set the strategic direction to address the significant challenges not only for 2024/25 but onwards.